-Your grocery bill might be higher than running through a drive thru, but the food you prepare will cost less and may provide leftovers to cover another meal.
+Your grocery bill might be higher than running through a drive-thru, but the food you prepare will cost less and may provide leftovers to cover another meal.
 Plan your meals ahead of time and make a list of the items you need.
 Stick to the list in the store so you don't buy more food than you need.
-Clip coupons or use a store rewards cards for additional discounts on the things you buy.
-Noodles, rice, canned goods, potatoes are inexpensive items that can be made into many dishes.
+Clip coupons or use a store rewards card for additional discounts on the things you buy.
+Noodles, rice, canned goods, and potatoes are inexpensive items that can be made into many dishes.
 The internet is full of budget-friendly recipes and ideas.

 Food Available in the Community